bn4t/sri/README.md

-# SRI
+# sri

-SRI is a cli tool to create sub resource integrity hashes of a resource file.
+sri is a cli tool to create sub resource integrity hashes of a resource file.

 ## Usage